Tangle decompositions of alternating link complements: Decomposition into two prime alternating tangles

 Note that every standard diagram of an alternating pseudo-Montesinos link gives rise to two $PSPS$ curves, as in Fig.\ref{Link1}.
 By Theorem 2 of \cite{Menasco1985} the resulting sphere is essential, i.e. every standard diagram of an alternating pseudo-Montesinos link has a hidden Conway sphere.
 We now consider the possibility of a visible Conway sphere.

 Suppose $D$ is a standard diagram of an alternating pseudo-Montesinos link $L$.
 Let $c$ be a $PPPP$ curve in $D$, and let $W$ be the 4-punctured 2-sphere associated to $c$.
-A {\it strong isotopy} of $WrelD$ is an isotopy of $W$ that induces a planar isotopy of $c$.
+A {\it strong isotopy} of $W$rel$D$ is an isotopy of $W$ that induces a planar isotopy of $c$.
 We say that $c$ is a {\it flyping curve} for $D$ if there exists another $PPPP$ curve $b$ disjoint from $c$ and the annulus between $c$ and $b$ contains a single crossing of the diagram.
 Then there is a flype of the diagram, which changes which strands have the single crossing between $c$ and $b$, and which turns the tangle inside $c$ upside down.
 We call this {\it flyping the diagram along $c$}; this preserves the alternating property (see \cite{MT}, Fig.1 for more details; our ``flyping curve'' is the boundary of the tangle $S_A$).
+Notice that if the disk bounded by $c$ which is also contained in $b$ only contains 0 or 1 crossing, flyping along $c$ leaves the diagram unchanged.
 The following results use the labeling from Fig.\ref{pseudo}; in particular, $Q_i$ is the closed punctured curve bounding the tangle $T_i$ in $D$.

-{\begin{proposition} Suppose $D$ is a standard diagram of an alternating pseudo-Montesinos link $L$.
+\begin{proposition} Suppose $D$ is a standard diagram of an alternating pseudo-Montesinos link $L$.
 Let $c$ be a $PPPP$ curve in $D$ and let $W$ be the 4-punctured 2-sphere associated to $c$.
-Then there is a strong isotopy of $WrelD$ such that $c$ is isotoped to a $PPPP$ curve $c'$ which is either parallel to $Q_i$ for some $i$ or which lies completely inside $T_i$ for some $i$, or $c'$ bounds a disk containing a single crossing, namely one of the crossings completely exterior to $\cup{T_i}$.
-In the last case note that $c'$ is not a flyping curve for $D$. \end{proposition}
+Then there is a strong isotopy of $W$rel$D$ such that $c$ is isotoped to a $PPPP$ curve $c'$ which is either parallel to $Q_i$ for some $i$ or which lies completely inside $T_i$ for some $i$, or $c’$ bounds a disk which is disjoint from all the $T_i$’s and which contains zero or one crossing.
+In the last case note that flyping along $c'$ does not change the diagram.\end{proposition}

 Assuming this proposition, we can prove:

 {\begin{corollary} Suppose $D$ is a standard diagram of an alternating pseudo-Montesinos link $L$.
 Let $c$ be a $PPPP$ curve in $D$ and let $W$ be the 4-punctured 2-sphere associated to $c$.
 Then $W$ is not a Conway sphere for $L$.
 If $c$ is a flyping curve for $D$, flyping along $c$ yields another standard alternating pseudo-Montesinos diagram for $L$. \end{corollary}